Berliner Verkehrsbetriebe: Buses

 BVG operates a network of 149 daytime bus routes serving 2634 stops and a total route length of 1675 km, together with a night bus network of 63 bus routes serving 1508 stops and a total route length of 795 km.
 Seventeen of BVG's bus routes are designated as part of the MetroNetz, which provides a high frequency service in areas poorly served by the U-Bahn and S-Bahn.
 Like the MetroTram tram routes, these MetroBus routes can be recognised by an M prefix to their route number.
 A further 13 BVG-operated bus routes are express routes with an X prefix to their route number.

 BVG bus service is provided by a fleet of 1349 buses, of which no fewer than 407 are double-decker buses.
 Whilst such buses are common in Ireland and the United Kingdom, their use elsewhere in Europe is extremely uncommon.

 Route 218 is partially operated by ex-BVG vintage vehicles now in preservation but used in revenue-earning service.
 The services depart from Theodor-Heuss Platz every two hours from 11:15 to 19:15 and return from Pfaueninsel from 10:00 to 20:00.

 Ferries

 Berlin has an extensive network of waterways within its city boundaries, including the Havel, Spree and Dahme rivers, and many linked lakes and canals.
 These are crossed by six passenger ferry routes that are operated by the BVG.

+Service

+In 2021 a Petition was started against "discrimination and violence by security personnel in public transport" under the hashtag #BVGWeilWirUnsFürchten.
+In the last decades there have been repeated uses of violence for seemingly racist reasons, as well as racist insults.